 As a member of your company’s sourcing team, what is the advantage of predictive sourcing?
 Can it keep you ahead of the market?

 Let’s circle back to the global semiconductor shortage and its impact on the automobile industry.
 There are only several dozen chip fabrication plants in operation.
 A few companies dominate, with their fab plants making semiconductors under contract for other companies, which in turn sell chips through the supply chain.

-Predictive analytics would have seen the warning signs converging last year:
+Predictive analytics in procurement would have seen the warning signs converging last year:

 Of course, predictive analytics can’t anticipate events like a factory fire or chip production in Texas being disrupted by a winter storm.
 However, AI and ML would be able to see the impact of past similar events and their disruption to the supply chain and add that potential to its forecast model.